 a.
 Membership in this Association is restricted to active members, honorary members and associate members.

 a.
-Active membership in this Association shall be open to all investigators who are licensed by the state in which they practice.
-To qualify for active membership, an applicant must be licensed as a private investigator, Provisional Investigator or Associate Investigator Member, or an investigative Agency who is current on their annual dues.
+Active membership in this Association shall be open to all investigators who are licensed private investigators in the state of Oregon.
+To qualify for active membership, an applicant must be licensed by the State of Oregon as a private investigator or Provisional Investigator who is current on their annual dues.

 a.
 Upon application or retirement, Honorary Membership may be granted by the President or OALI Board.
 Honorary Members may serve on committees and have voting rights but may not be elected to the Board.
 Dues are waived for Honorary Members.

 a.
 An Associate Member is a member with an accepted foreign license which requires a background investigation by the licensing authority.

 a.
 Only licensed Members and Honorary Members will be listed on the OALI website.